wmjordan/Codist/README.md

 ## Scrollbar Marker

-The scrollbar can mark...
+Scollbar Marker draws extra glyphs and shapes on the scrollbar for the following syntax elements:

 * C# `class`/`struct`/`interface`/`enum` **declarations** (marked with a square and their names)
 * C# symbol match marker (matches symbol under the caret, marked with an aqua square)
 * C# instructions (`#if`, `#else`, `#region`, `#pragma`) (marked with a gray spot)
 * **Line numbers** (marked with gray dashed lines and numbers)
-* Special comments (marked with small squares)
+* Special comments tagged by comment tagger (marked with small squares)

   Please see screenshots in the above sections.